¶¶Òõ̽̽

 ¶¶Òõ̽̽ has been recycling for nearly 40 years and in 2022 was listed as one of Post-Landfill Action Network’s Top Ten Zero Waste Campuses.
 The total amount of waste generated on campus has steadily declined through three decades of campus-wide efforts to recycle, compost and promote zero waste principles.

-• Find out what to recycle at ¶¶Òõ̽̽ from the Recycling and Zero Waste office, , and search for furniture and equipment.
+Find out what to recycle at ¶¶Òõ̽̽ from the Recycling and Zero Waste office, , and learn how to recycle your electronic waste.
+Recycling materials in labs and academic offices require special procedures.
+Find out more about best practices when you are .

 a compost bag